LOST-STATS/lost-stats.github.io/Model_Estimation/Research_Design/propensity-score-matching.md

 ## Keep in Mind

 PSM is not a magic way to create treatment and control conditions out of non-random, observational data.
-You have to present evidence that the conditional independence assumption is met before you go ahead and use the approach.
+You have to present evidence and theory that the conditional independence assumption is met before you go ahead and use the approach.

 ## Implementations

 ### R

 An awesome tutorial of how to implement PSM in R by [Simon Ejdemyr](https://github.com/sejdemyr) can be found [here](https://sejdemyr.github.io/r-tutorials/statistics/tutorial8.html).
 Here is a simplified version of this implementation.
-It's worth noticing that, besides the simplification, a major change I've made is to use a different and arguably more intuitive plot to visualize the region of common support.
-Credit for this plot goes to Dr. Liebowitz.

 Before everything, follow Simon Ejdemyr's instruction [here](https://github.com/sejdemyr/ecls) to obtain the data file, "ecls.csv".
 It takes approximately five minutes to store this data file in you local ready to be used during the following analysis.